LIFETIME DEAL — LIMITED TIME

 Stefan’s Audio Takeaway

-• Symbolism adds depth to your writing by using objects or events to represent deeper meanings.
+• Symbolism adds depth by using objects, actions, or events to represent bigger ideas than the literal scene.

-• Select symbols that connect to your themes and evoke emotions in your readers.
+• Choose symbols that connect directly to your theme and the emotions you want readers to feel.

-• Use symbols for foreshadowing and irony to enhance plot twists and engage readers.
+• Use symbols for foreshadowing and irony by linking them to upcoming conflict or unexpected outcomes.

 Ready to Create Your eBook?